sidravi1/sidravi1.github.io/_posts/2019-11-10-logit-choice-model.md

 U_{ni} = \beta_1 x_{1,ni} + \beta_2 x_{2,ni} + \epsilon_{ni}
 $$

 Then the ratio of $\beta_1 / \beta_2$ has meaning.
-So if $x_1$ represents price and $x_2$ is operating cost, $\beta_1 / \beta_2$ represents the decision maker's willingness to pay for operating cost reductions in up front price.
-Scale of the parameters doesn't really matter - and this is also makes fitting them a little tricky sometimes.
+For example, if $x_1$ represents price and $x_2$ is operating cost, $\beta_1 / \beta_2$ represents the decision maker's willingness to pay for operating cost reductions in up front price.
+Scale of the individual parameters doesn't really matter - and this is also makes fitting them a little tricky sometimes.

 ### Taste variation

 Finally, some modelling.

-Utility can be based on features of the car AND the household.
+Utility can be based on features of the car AND the household i.e we can model taste variation amongst the decision makers.
 Here's the two param example from the book.
 Reminder that $n$ represents the decision maker and $j$ the alternative.
+Here ${PP}_{j}$ is the purchase price for car $j$, and ${SR}_{j}$ is the shoulder room in the car.

 $$
 U_{nj} = \alpha_n {SR}_j + \beta_n{PP}_j + \epsilon_{nj}
 $$

-Each household has it's own $\alpha$ and $\beta$ based on some features $M_n$ (say, size of family) and $I_n$ (income).
+Each household has it's own $\alpha$ and $\beta$ i.e. how much weight they put on these features of the car, based on some characteristics of the household - $M_n$ (size of family) and $I_n$ (income).

 $$
 \alpha_n = \rho M_n\\